mthvedt/qarth/README.md

 [API docs](http://mthvedt.github.io/qarth/codox)

 See [doc/extending.md](https://github.com/mthvedt/qarth/blob/master/doc/extending.md)
 for information on extending Qarth.
-TODO write this.
 Or see the implementations in
 https://github.com/mthvedt/qarth/tree/master/src/qarth/impl.

 ## Implementations included

 Qarth has a generic implementation for Scribe. the most popular JVM Oauth library.
-Any Scribe implementation can be used with Qarth.
+You can extend Scribe using one defmethod.
+TODO link example.
 You can add your own behavior also, using the built-in multimethods.

 Also, more specific implementations for Facebook, Github, Yahoo and Google